Build An Investment Thesis That Helps You Source Better Deals

 What is an investment thesis?

-An investment thesis is a strategic framework that outlines the criteria and rationale for selecting startups that align with your investment goals.
+An investment thesis is a strategic document outlining criteria and reasoning to select startups that best match your investment goals and values.
+It guides decision-making.